 Students in our renowned Master of Arts program in Folk Studies take a core of courses that provide them with a firm grounding in the theories and methods of the field of folklore, preparing them for further study in folklore and/or a wide range of careers.
 In addition to core requirements, students choose from electives that suit their interests.

 The MA program is designed as a two-year program for full-time students, but we are happy to work with students who prefer to complete the program on a part-time basis over a longer period of time.
 We also offer a JUMP (Joint Undergraduate-Master's Program) for highly qualified and motivated undergraduates.

 Our students come from all over the country (and the world) to study folklore at Western Kentucky

 University.
-We don't require a background in folklore, and our graduate students come to
+We don't require an academic background in folklore, and our graduate

 Download our brochure for more information, or watch these videos to see what some of our alumni have to say about how WKU Folk Studies launched their careers.